Solar Shingles Vs. Solar Panels: What’s Best For You

 Solar Roof Tiles/Shingles

 Solar roof tiles or solar shingles were first formed in 2005 and are designed to look like traditional asphalt shingles.
 They are much smaller than solar panels and will produce much less power per square foot in most cases.
 The technology used in most solar shingles is thin film which is also a much less efficient technology than traditional solar modules.
 Recent advancement in solar shingles have come much closer to traditional solar power efficiency but are very far away from achieving the economic cost efficiency.
 Since solar shingles will replace your traditional asphalt shingles, they cannot be installed on top of your current roof system like traditional panels (retrofit).
-As such, solar shingles can only be installed at the time that a new roof is being installed.
+As such, solar shingles can only be installed at the time that a new roof is being fully renovated or newly installed.
 Solar shingles are designed to work like a traditional roofing system blocking the elements of wind and rain but since the technology is new, the shingles for roofing purposes have not been tested to the same extent as asphalt shingles.
 Time will tell.
 The installation of solar shingles requires more expensive labor which is skilled in electrical and roofing.
 One mistake on a shingle wired improperly (out of hundreds or thousands) can impact the entire system.
 In addition, since the shingles are essentially the roof itself, the shingles will be the absorption point of the suns heat and UV rays.
 The home will not be insulated from the heat like traditional solar panels which block the heat and thus, solar shingles require more ventilation to prevent heat buildup.
 Lastly, solar shingles cannot be adjusted for tilt or orientation.

 Both technologies have their purpose and markets they fulfill.
 Complying with local and federal authorities is a requirement so make sure you check your locations code requirements.
 Solar Panels and Shingles come with warranties but only if they are installed to manufacturer specifications.
 Make sure you review the warranty and installation manual with your installer.
 Before you make the investment in solar, have a full understanding for which rebates and tax credits you qualify for so that your financial savings could be fully ascertained.